-Art
+Art\

-- Art 5601 The Arts in Contemporary Life-3 credits Philosophy, music, and art as interrelated aspects of modern life. - Art 5411 History of Modern Art-3 credits The evolution, function, and character of art as an integral force in democratic society as background for the new art concepts. - Art 5414 History of Northern Renaissance Art-3 credits The Renaissance in northern and western Europe and the art of the seventeenth and eighteenth centuries.
+Art 5601 The Arts in Contemporary Life-3 credits Philosophy, music, and art as interrelated aspects of modern life.

+Art 5411 History of Modern Art-3 credits

+The evolution, function, and character of art as an integral force in democratic society as background for the new art concepts.
-Certain advanced courses on the 400 level may be offered to students who wish to specialize in one of these areas.
-The student must arrange through the Department of Education for such courses.

-D - 1 • 1 ste.

-En σ 1 C h 不

-0 9
+Art 5414 History of Northern Renaissance Art-3 credits

+The Renaissance in northern and western Europe and the art of the seventeenth and eighteenth centuries.

+English\

-English 5608 English Language: Problems of Usage-3 credits For advanced students who have individual problems in their competence in English.
+English 5608 English Language: Problems of Usage-3 credits

+For advanced students who have individual problems in their competence in English.

 Emphasis is placed on devices for self direction.

-English 5508 World Literature-3 credits Significant works in Western and Oriental culture in translation.
-These are dis considered comparatively as reflections of the understandings and values of the they represent.
+English 5508 World Literature-3 credits

+Significant works in Western and Oriental culture in translation.
+These are discussed and considered comparatively as reflections of the understandings and values of the cultures

+English 5809 Survey of American Coltago

-English 5809 Survey of American Culture-3 credits A historical study of the relationships among social conditions, intellectual history, and the development of arts and letters.
+English 5809 Survey of American Culture-3 credits

+A historical study of the relationships among social conditions, intellectual history, and the development of arts and letters.

+History and Social Studies\

+History 5302 The Orient in Twentieth Century-3 credits A history of the Orient from 1900 to the present.

-History and Social Studies
+History 5307 Economic and Social Michael William 1900 to the present.

-- History 5302 The Orient in Twentieth Century-3 credits A history of the Orient from 1900 to the present. - History 5307 Economic and Social History of U. S. Since 1865-3 credits A history of economic and social development of the United States since 1865; changes in industry, commerce, agriculture together with political and social organization. - History 5403 U. S. Foreign Policies Since 1898-3 credits A history of American diplomacy from 1898 to the present. - Social Studies 56 Great Issues in Modern Society-3 credits or-
+Economic and Social History of U. S. Since 1865-3 credits A history of economic and social development of the United States since 1865; changes in industry, commerce, agriculture together with political and social organization.